alvaro-prieto/colResizable/readme.md

 ## Backers

 colResizable is being developed and maintained for free by Álvaro Prieto Lauroba since 2011.
 Fortunately there is some lovely people who donated to improve this plugin.
-Would you like to help me to improve this plugin?
-Please! [buy me a beer](https://www.paypal.com/us/cgi-bin/webscr?cmd=_flow&SESSION=k18PXZGY1Q9RIpZjyfClOBVBsr0x612d7jS34GWldRwyMCX60EyFjNqLu9W&dispatch=5885d80a13c0db1f8e263663d3faee8d64813b57e559a2578463e58274899069) :-)
+[Would you like to help me to improve this plugin?
+Please! buy me a beer](https://www.paypal.com/us/cgi-bin/webscr?cmd=_flow&SESSION=k18PXZGY1Q9RIpZjyfClOBVBsr0x612d7jS34GWldRwyMCX60EyFjNqLu9W&dispatch=5885d80a13c0db1f8e263663d3faee8d64813b57e559a2578463e58274899069) :-)

-Backers:
+A million thanks to our patrons:
 * [Igor Samulenko](https://www.linkedin.com/in/igorsamulenko)